croquet/croquet-react/docs/tutorials/2 React Music Box.md

 In this tutorial, we implement a simple multiplayer music box to illustrate realtime view side update and how to use other hooks.
 We also use TypeScript in this example.
 The app has a number of "balls", each of which represents the timing and pitch of a note.
-A participants can manipulate them to compose a loop.
-The timing for the bar to wrap is synchronized by the model side logic, but the view interpolates the position of the bar and play sound when the bar passes a ball.
+A participant can manipulate them to compose a loop.
+The timing for the bar to wrap is synchronized by the model side logic, but the view interpolates the position of the bar and plays a sound when the bar passes a ball.

 <iframe src="https://codesandbox.io/embed/purple-silence-ikqiv?fontsize=14&hidenavigation=1&theme=dark"
      style="width:80%; height:500px; border:0; border-radius: 4px; overflow:hidden;"